Lost Lake

 Village

 Dayton Lakes is a city in Liberty County, Texas, United States.
-The population was 93 at the 2010 census.
+As of the 2020 census, Dayton Lakes had a population of 45.
 Prior to 1985 Dayton Lakes city was a developed and marketed recreational subdivision named Dayton Lake Estates.

 Kenefick